Sami606713/CreditRisk/README.md

 # Credit Risk Model Building

+# Problem Statement
-- This dataset contains information about bank customers applying for loans.
+- This Dataset Contain the information about the bank customer that will take loan.
-- Our goal is to build a model that determines whether the customer is eligible for a loan.
+- Our goal is build a model that will detect weather the customer is eligible for loan or not.
+- Data should be present in 2 different files.
+- Both conatin same data about bank.
+- Both files also contain `-99999` values.
+- `-99999` are the missing values.
+- We can specific `-99999` as a `Null value` while reading the data.

 ## Reading Data